-According to a recent article from the university’s Penn Current:
+According to this article from the university’s Penn Current:

 “The origins of the Relays—as well as the modern sport of relay racing—date back to 1893, when planners of Penn’s Spring Handicap Track and Field Games came up with the idea to create a race composed of four men running a quarter mile in succession.
 The proposal generated enough interest that a team from Princeton was invited to participate.